tw-in-js/twind/docs/setup.md

 })
 ```

-The extend the existing color palette use `theme.extend`:
+To extend the existing color palette use `theme.extend`:

 ```js
 import * as colors from 'twind/colors'